ordinals/ord/README_developer.md

 `cat-21-ord`
 =====

-Super quick howto to jump into coding.
+Super quick howto to jump into coding (or building the executable).
 Generally, this is a great start: https://code.visualstudio.com/docs/languages/rust